Test in production without watermarks.

 Note: PDFiumViewer requires a System.Windows.Forms

-assembly to work.
-Otherwise, it will throw an exception.
+assembly to work; otherwise, it will throw an exception.
 This is because the PDFiumViewer library is designed to be used with Windows Forms applications.
-Make sure you perform this task in a valid Windows Forms application.
+Ensure this task is performed in a valid Windows Forms application.

 On executing the app, the Windows form is displayed with a "Print PDF" button.
-Upon clicking the button the print dialog is displayed.
+Upon clicking, the print dialog is displayed.
 Save the document as a PDF file.

-The output is exact same as the input PDF file.
+The output is the same as the input PDF file.
 If the printer settings had the physical printer name, then it would have been printed out on paper perfectly.

 IronPDF and PDFiumViewer both serve distinct purposes when it comes to working with PDFs.
 IronPDF offers a comprehensive set of features for creating, manipulating, and printing PDFs.
 Its ease of use and rich functionality make it a popular choice for .NET developers.

 On the other hand, PDFiumViewer shines in rendering and displaying PDFs within Windows Forms applications.
-However, it lacks native PDF printing capabilities, which may require developers to implement additional solutions for printing data as shown in the above example.
+However, it lacks native PDF printing capabilities, and additional solutions for printing, as shown in the above example, may be required.

 The choice between IronPDF and PDFiumViewer depends on your specific project requirements.
 If you need access to a versatile library with robust PDF manipulation features, IronPDF is an excellent choice.
 On the other hand, if your focus is on displaying PDFs in a Windows Forms application, PDFiumViewer can fulfill that role.